 Once the software is live, DevOps backs up more effective resource management while saving maintenance expenses.

-Finally: DevOps prevents burnout.
+Finally: you prevent burnout by applying DevOps for startups.
 People cannot fully engage with development and maintenance over time because switching is difficult and time-consuming.
 We are here to help you retain your team.